kottans/mock-repo/README.md

 Another thing is it took more time to learn this tool as I estimated.
 I thought I could complete all the levels within 2 days, it turnes out tooks me about 3 days to finish them.

-Action is better than words, let's start my 1st pull-request to make me get more familiar with this tool!
+Action is better than words, let's start my 1st pull-request to make me get more familiar with this tool!!